robertmartin8/PyPortfolioOpt/README.md

 - Includes both classical methods (Markowitz 1952), and more recent developments (covariance shrinkage), as well as experimental features such as L2-regularised weights.
 - Native support for pandas dataframes: easily input your daily prices data.
-- Clear and comprehensive documentation, hosted on ReadTheDocs (coming soon)
+- Clear and comprehensive [documentation](https://pyportfolioopt.readthedocs.io/en/latest/), hosted on ReadTheDocs.
 - Extensive practical tests, which use real-life data.
 - Easy to combine with your own proprietary strategies and models.
 - Robust to missing data, and price-series of different lengths (e.g FB data only goes back to 2012, whereas AAPL data goes back to 1980).